JGB-colab/Data-Manipulation-for-Chatbot/README.md

   - Construction of algorithms to collect data for use in the bot by python language;
   - Use of javascrpit to build bot actions logic
+  - Construiction of files e api for interaction with bot;